Vice President | Corporate Health Physicist

 Why I work at SummitET

-I believe in the mission and enjoy the people.
-It also affords me the opportunity to make a difference by participating in the development and delivery of exercise and training in order to help responders and other affected people better understand radiation and its effects.
+SummitET is a top-notch organization, and I believe in the mission and enjoy the people.
+It also affords me the opportunity to make a difference by participating in the development and delivery of exercises, training, and other engagements that will hopefully have a positive impact on responders and other affected people by helping them better understand radiation and its potential effects.

 My work/research will make a difference in the world because…